gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 {: #sctp-Crypto-new-error-causes title="New Error Causes" cols="r l l"}

-The following {{sctp-Crypto-new-local-error-causes}} defines the error causes that don't need IANA specificaion as they are subordinate to ECRYPTO.
+The following {{sctp-Crypto-new-local-error-causes}} defines the error causes that don't need IANA specification as they are subordinate to ECRYPTO.

 | Value | Cause Code | Reference |